UUDigitalHumanitieslab/historic-hebrew-dates/README.md

 This could match and evaluate forty-two.

-During parse all the patterns are matched against the text until one matches.
-Searching is done using a merge of all the patterns into a single regular expression.
-All matches are then parsed using the pattern list.
+The text is tokenized using all the tokens found in the patterns.
+If a word is of an unknown token, the system will try to split it up in multiple tokens.
+This way it can work with words which are written together.

+It is also possible to specify in the search text that parts are missing by using a question mark.
+Those will be filled with all the possible known tokens.

+Search is then done using a chart parser.
+The parser goes through all the patterns, matches them against all the possible (sub) token interpretations and finally returns all the possible matches.

 The patterns are specified in `historic_hebrew_dates/patterns` and can be edited using a graphical web interface.